 - Download a copy of Scheduling Backwards from 7Sisters

-- Make, with your homeschool high schooler, a calendar of papers, projects, tests, due dates, and when to start projects.
+- Make, with your homeschool high schoolers, a calendar of papers, projects, tests, due dates, and when to start projects.
 (You’ll appreciate this episode on avoiding Crunchtime Crazies…as in what to do when teens are procrastinating.)

-- Make sure your printer has ink
+- Check to make sure your printer has ink

 - Make sure you communicate with teachers and staff in plenty of time

 - Keep an eye on grades (many umbrella schools have an online grading app)

 Tips for parents who are teaching umbrella school courses.